joelcassel/easee-js-slim/README.md

 easee.setCircuitSettings(circuitUpdate)
 ```

+### Access token

+The `initAccessToken()` is not needed to run at start, but it is concidered good practice to validate the login on creation/startup.
+Currently the Easee API specifications do say the access-token expiry interval, so it is set to refresh on the first call after every 10 minutes.
+This can be overridden by setting the env `EASEE_TOKEN_INTERVAL` (in milliseconds) if needed.

 ## General information and known issues

 - All Contributions/PRs are happily accepted
-- The API-Access-Token is not refreshed based on time, so you need to re-issue it now and then if you have a constant connection.
 - Even though this is a proxy-API, NO GUARANTEES are given, and you can probably screw up your Easee box by sending strange manual commands
 - Uses modules / async and imports